-For outdoor navigation localization with high precision is required as users are more likely to veer whereas in indoor environments navigation is constrained by physical infrastructure such as walls and doors and veering is less likely.
+For outdoor navigation, localization with high precision is required as users are more likely to veer.
+In indoor environments navigation is much more constrained by physical infrastructure such as walls and doors and veering is less likely to occur.

 Precise localization comes at a significant higher cost; as augmenting indoor environments with RFID tags is often prohibitively expensive.
 To facilitate large-scale deployment of an indoor navigation system, less precise but less expensive localization solutions need to be explored.